donatherton/weather-widget-js/README.md

 # weather-widget-js
 Javascript version

-This version now needs a full paid account with openweathermap.org to work.
-I'm developing a new version.
+This version now needs a full paid account with openweathermap.org to work, however you still get 1000 calls per day.